teamplify/teamplify-runner/README.md

 # Configuration file locations

-When you run `teamplify configure` it will create a configuration file at `~/.teamplify.ini`.
+When you run `teamplify configure`, it will create a configuration file at `~/.teamplify.ini`.
 However, this is not the only possible location.
 Teamplify will look in the following locations (listed in the order of their priority, from highest to lowest):